yurkkon/yurkkon/README.md

 - 👋 Hi, I’m @yurkkon
-- 👀 I’m interested in space
+- 👀 I’m interested in programming, computer science and space.
 - 🌱 I’m currently learning unity, c#, python and java
 - 💞️ I’m looking to collaborate on youtube.com/yurkkon
 - 📫 How to reach me info.yurkkon@gmail.com